 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-When making a Trip Deposit / Booking Reservation, full payment is due 120 days prior to the trip’s scheduled departure date.
-Indigo Alpine Guides will email reminders at least 3 days before full payment is due, with a link to submit full payment and pay your balance due.
-If you make a Trip Deposit / Booking Reservation for a trip departing in fewer than 180 days, the balance of payment is due either 30 days from the date your Trip Deposit / Booking Reservation is received by us, or 60 days prior to your trip’s departure date, whichever is sooner.
+Reserve your spot on this trip with a $1000 deposit.
+Full payment is due 120 days prior to the trip’s scheduled departure date.
+If you make a deposit for a trip departing in fewer than 180 days, the balance of payment is due either 30 days from the date your deposit is received, or 60 days prior to your trip’s departure date, whichever is sooner.
 Please note that a higher deposit amount may be required for some selected trips.

-If full payment is not received when due, IAG reserves the right to cancel your Trip Deposit / Booking Reservation, and to apply a 100% cancelation fee.
+If full payment is not received when due, IAG reserves the right to cancel your reservation and apply a 100% cancelation fee.

 Once the trip is confirmed by the guide, the cancellation policy stated below applies.